ndikumanaisaie/github-slideshow/_posts/0000-01-02-ndikumanaisaie.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Line five also is changed"

 ---

-this is my text in the new branch
+this line is changed

 Use the left arrow to go back!